 Join us for an intimate conversation between two extraordinary San Francisco leaders, Paul Henderson, Director, San Francisco Department of Police Accountability, and David Lazar, Deputy Chief, San Francisco Police Department.
-Moderated by Sharon Owsley, J.D., Henderson and Lazar will discuss their respective roles in ensuring the safety of San Francisco with emphasis on the importance of responding to citizens’ concerns.
+Moderated by Joseph Epstein, Henderson and Lazar will discuss their respective roles in ensuring the safety of San Francisco with emphasis on the importance of responding to citizens’ concerns.

 Society of Fellows members are encouraged to join us for this engaging conversation.
 We will learn more about the important role these leaders play in keeping San Francisco safe and ensuring police officers are implementing practices defined by 21st century policing models.

 *If you are not yet a member of the Society of Fellows, and have interest in joining, please contact the SOF Hotline.

 Paul Henderson is a nationally recognized speaker, veteran prosecutor and champion for social justice.
 Henderson has spent his entire professional career working in public service for the city of San Francisco and most recently was appointed Director of the Department of Police Accountability, where he and his legal team are tasked with investigating all complaints regarding police use of force and misconduct.
 The prestigious office of San Francisco’s civilian oversight represents award winning practices of police reforms defined by 21 Century Policing models.